Neubiberg, 25 Oct 1970

 - Brabham BT30 (Carlos Reutemann): New to Automovil Club Argentina for Carlos Reutemann to race in F2 in 1970 and 1971.
 Last seen at Rouen June 1971, after which it was replaced by a BT36.
 It was then sent to Argentina to be used as a race school car but the details of its life remain unknown.
 Found and acquired by Richard Vignoles (Argentina) in 2008.
 To Carlos Lioni (Argentina) 2009.

 - Brabham BT30 (Wilhelm "Willi" Deutsch): To Eifelland Wohnwagenbau (Mayen, Germany) for Rolf Stommelen to race in F2 in 1970.
 Driven later in the season by Hermann Unold and Willi Deutsch.
 Retained for early 1971 and raced by Stommelen and Hans-Joachim Stuck.
-To Hansruedi Whittwer (Switzerland) and raced in German, Swiss, French and Italian hillclimbs in 1972, 1973 and 1974.
-Then put into storage and remained there until 2002 when the container was vandalised.
+To Hansruedi Wittwer (Diepoldsau, Switzerland) and raced in German, Swiss, French and Italian hillclimbs in 1972 and 1973.
+Wittwer then acquired a newer BT40, and the BT30 was sold to Janos Kiss (Lustenau, Austria), and raced in hillclimbs around central Europe between 1974 and 1977, mainly in Austria and Germany.
+The car was eventually put into storage, remaining there until 2002 when the container was vandalised.
 Sold to Rolf Gomeringer (Meßstetten, Germany), offered for sale by Coys at Essen 2002 and bought after the sale by Steve Worrad.
-To Simon Langman (Worthing, West Sussex) 2005.
+To Simon Langman (Worthing, West Sussex) 2005, and raced in the HSCC Classic Racing Car Championship from 2006 to 2008.

 - Brabham BT23C (Brian Cullen): New to Winkelmann Racing for Alan Rees to race in F2 in 1968 but also raced by Gerhard Mitter at Hockenheim in October.
 To Bill Ivey for 1969 and entered for him in F2 races by Paul Watson Racing Organisation (PWRO).
 To Brian Cullen (Limerick, County Limerick, Ireland) in August 1969 and he raced it in a F5000 race and in libre in 1969, in European F2 events in 1970, and at Bogotá in early 1971.
 Entered by Irish Racing Team for Lingard Goulding at Mondello Park in July 1971 and then maybe the BT23C raced by Ted Shanahan (Dublin) over the next two months and also possibly the BT23C raced by Roy Courtney (Lisburn, County Antrim, Northern Ireland) in local clubmans/club specials racing in 1972.
 To Harold McGarrity (Belfast) for 1973 and raced in Formula Ireland with a 1.6-litre Holbay engine.
 To Paddy Heron for 1974 and raced in clubmans and in Formula Atlantic.
 For sale from Glengormley in 1975 and entered by Belfast car dealer Noel Crymble for Chris Stanfield to race at Kirkistown a couple of times until the Holbay pushrod engine blew up.
 Next seen when bought from Ireland by Mark Raymont who still had it in the late 1980s with a Holbay engine and Hewland Mk 8 gearbox.
 Sold to Steve Worrad of Maverick Motorsport around 2002 and restored by him.
 For sale by Maverick in 2004 and sold the following year via the Bonhams auction at RAF Hendon to Joe Willenpart (Scheibbs, Austria).